Bishop O'Connell High School: Academics

 Bishop O'Connell High School holds high expectations for its students, faculty, and staff.
 The academic program is organized around required courses that aim to achieve desired learning goals for each student.
 All students follow a demanding college preparatory curriculum designed to ready them for admission to the leading colleges and universities.
 The Muller Academic Services Program provides support for students with documented learning disabilities.
 Coursework is available at the Honors and Advanced Placement levels.
 Dual credit and dual enrollment opportunities are also available through a partnership with Marymount University.
 The Global Studies Certificate Program offers optional beyond-the-classroom learning experiences focused on themes of world importance.
 The school also offers Expanded Services for students with intellectual and cognitive disabilities.

-Advanced Placement Program

-These AP Courses are offered to students: